microsoft/design-to-code/CONTRIBUTING.md

 ### Submitting a pull request

 If you'd like to contribute by fixing a bug, implementing a feature, or even correcting typos in our documentation, you'll want to submit a pull request.
-Before submitting a pull request, be sure to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) your branch from master or use the *merge* button provided by GitHub.
+Before submitting a pull request, be sure to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) your branch from main or use the *merge* button provided by GitHub.
 When submitting your pull request please make the title clear and concise, provide a description of the change, and specify any issues that will be closed.

 #### Change Files